honeylouluzon/Agentic-World/README.md

 - Agents can be manually added by users in early-stage setups.
 - In advanced configurations, the AgentOS (or another Agentic AI) can automatically deploy new Agentic AIs and fetch required agent templates from the Agent Library.

-**Cognitive Layer Framework** *(inspired by GenAI.works knowledge.
-This part also considered the idea of Cobalt Mind by H.AI.D.&I.)*
+**Cognitive Layer Framework** *(inspired from the idea of Prof Tom Yeh of GenAI.works.
+This part could also adapt the idea of Cobalt Mind by Louis Janssens of H.AI.D.&I.)*

 1. **THINK → Role & Behavior Layer**
 - Defines the purpose, role, and runtime behavior mode of the agent.
 - Reads its metadata from the Agent Library to know what it is supposed to do.
 - Determines execution style: Basic, Composite, Adaptive, or Autonomous.
-- This by default access will access the “LLM” to decide.
+- This by default used agents that access the “LLM” to decide.
 It will have a default mindset(algorithm of how it will think to be discuss in Annex) that could be improve overtime in further update.
-- It will detect “SEE” to understand the input while considering “REMEMBER” additional input before it will trigger the “CAN” to perform the needed action using the agents.
+- It will detect “SEE” to understand the input or review/managed output while considering “REMEMBER” additional input before it will trigger the “CAN” to perform the needed action using the agents.

-2. **SEE → Input & Perception Layer**
+2. **SEE → Input/Output & Perception Layer**
-- Captures inputs according to the JSON schema.
+- Captures inputs and review/managed output according to the JSON schema.
 - Handles different data modalities (text, API call, file, sensor, etc.).
 - Ensures input validation and normalization before execution.
-- JSON that handles the input was able to receive the information from other Agent either within a pipeline or from other autonomous Agent which includes monitoring Agent.
+- JSON that handles the input was able to receive the information from AgentOS or other Agent either within a pipeline or from other autonomous Agent which includes monitoring Agent.

 3.	**CAN → Action & Execution Layer**
 - Executes the core task logic of the agent.
 - May call other internal agents or sub-modules to complete a task.
 - Produces output aligned with its declared schema.

 4.	**REMEMBER → Memory & Context Layer**
 - Stores short-term memory inside the agent (local JSON cache).
-- Can call a Memory Agent for shared or long-term state.
+- Can call a Memory Agent that access shared or long-term state.
 - Enables adaptive/autonomous behavior by providing past context.

-5.	**LLM Sub-Structure *(Integrated Inside the Agent)***
-- Unlike an “external bolt-on,” the LLM is a core sub-layer of the THINK and CAN layer when natural language reasoning, planning, or creativity is required.
+**LLM***
-- Default Availability: The Agentic AI framework assumes all agents can access the “LLM” if needed, but lightweight agents may bypass it.
+- Default Availability: The Agentic AI assumes all agents can access the “LLM” if needed, but lightweight agents may bypass it.
+- In Agentic World, LLM is a separate Agentic AI which could be self hosted within the AgentOS but could also consider to access LLM Provider with more advance capability such as OpenAI

-6.	**Communication & Guardrails**
+**Communication & Guardrails**
 - Inside the System (Internal Agent-to-Agent or DB calls): Direct, schema-validated communication — no guardrail needed.
-- Outside the System (Client requests, cross-VM, or external APIs):
+- Outside the System (cross-VM, or external APIs):
-  - All interactions pass through the Guardrail Agent, ensuring compliance, security, and safe operation.
+  - All interactions pass through the Guardrail Agent, ensuring compliance, security, and safe operation except between user to Frontend Agentic AI communication.
-  - This keeps internal communication fast and efficient while maintaining strong governance at system boundaries.

-### 3.3 Agent Templates and Reusability
+### 3.3 Agentic AI Templates and Reusability
-To avoid reinventing the wheel for every workflow, **Agent Templates** provide a standardized starting point for common agent patterns.
+To avoid reinventing the wheel for every workflow, **Agentic AI Templates** provide a standardized starting point for common agentic AI patterns.
 Templates accelerate development, encourage best practices, and ensure structural consistency across the ecosystem.

 #### Default Templates
 The system provides a core set of predefined Agentic AI templates representing recurring roles: